h2oai/h2o-3/h2o-docs/new_look_docs/includes/_Architecture.rst

 All REST API clients communicate with H2O over a socket connection.

 | **JavaScript**
-| The embedded H2O Web UI is written in JavaScript, and uses the
-  standard REST API.
+| The embedded H2O Web UI is written in JavaScript, and uses the standard REST API.

 | **R**
 | R scripts can use the H2O R package ['library(h2o)'].
-Users can write
-  their own R functions than run on H2O with 'apply' or 'ddply'.
+Users can write their own R functions that run on H2O with 'apply' or 'ddply'.

 | **Python**
 | Python scripts currently must use the REST API directly.
-An H2O client
-  API for python is planned.
+An H2O client API for python is planned.

 | **Excel**
 | An H2O worksheet for Microsoft Excel is available.
-It allows you to
-  import big datasets into H2O and run algorithms like GLM directly from Excel.
+It allows you to import big datasets into H2O and run algorithms like GLM directly from Excel.

 | **Tableau**
 | Users can pull results from H2O for visualization in Tableau.

+| **Flow**
-**Flow** H2O Flow is the notebook style Web UI for H2O.
+| H2O Flow is the notebook style Web UI for H2O.

 JVM Components
 ~~~~~~~~~~~~~~